 Although each recipe is different, there are certain important techniques and tricks that are universal to follow for preparing any fried rice.
 As long as you understand and follow them, you are well on the way to cook up a fantastic dish of fried rice every time

 1. Use the right type of rice

 The best type of rice for frying should be less starchy, fragrant, and have a chewy texture.

 Medium grain rice boasts a great balance of chewiness and ability to maintain the shape of individual grains after frying.
 Thai fragrant Jasmine rice has a perfect balance of stickiness and not easily getting mushy.
 Both have a superior texture and are best for fried rice.

 - On the other hand, short-grain sushi rice is stickier and starchier.
 It is easily clumped together during frying.
 Unless you are preparing Japanese fried rice, this is not an option to look for.

 2. Rinse the rice to remove excess starch

 Have you ever wondered what the purpose is of rinsing the rice before cooking?

 a.
 Rinsing the rice serves two purposes:

-Most of the rice in Asia (where I live) are not very clean.
+Most of the rice in Asia (where I live) is not very clean.
 The rice should be rinsed to remove any husk, sand, and impurities.

 - Rinsing will remove the excess starch, the culprit that causes rice grains to clump together while stir-frying.

 Therefore, rinsing is far more important for frying rice than boiling plain rice or preparing sashimi and risotto that the stickiness of rice is relevant.

 b.
 How to do it:

 1. Fill a container with clean water.
 Put the uncooked, dry rice grains in it and stir it with your hand a few times.

 2. Remove the starchy water and replace it with fresh water.
 Repeat four to five times until the water runs clear and no longer starchy.